Depression Diagnosis and Treatment

 Personality

 According to one study, neuroticism, extraversion, and conscientious personality traits are linked to higher rates of depression.
 Although there is more research needed, personality traits tend to show up in children very early on.
-Personality traits cannot predict if a person will struggle with depression, but they very much should be considered a risk factor.4
+Personality traits cannot predict if a person will struggle with depression, but they very much should be considered a risk factor.

 Environmental Factors

 Factors such as rough home life, poverty, poor working conditions, poor nutrition, drug usage, or even not getting enough sunlight can have an impact on whether someone develops depression.
-There is no one cause of sadness, but environmental factors play a significant role.
-Higher stress levels can also lead to sadness and anxiety .5

 Depression Diagnosis